 Thank you, Ben!

-In addition to the topics mentioned in the interview above, the free course also covers:
+The first step is to check out the free intro course that, in addition to the topics mentioned in the interview above, also covers:

 - the difference between good and great bookkeepers